MitocGroup/www/views/blog/posts/2015/12/interview-creators-of-the-deep-framework.md

 Today, we'll hear from the creators of the DEEP Framework about its origins, what it's great at, and how to start using it.
 The big driver for the Mitoc Group behind going serverless was to reduce ongoing maintenance.
 What better way to maintain fewer servers by not having them?

-Not only is there the DEEP Framework itself, but there's also a “microapp” store at [www.deep.mg](www.deep.mg) where developers can buy and sell small pieces of functionality, like a shopping cart or recommendation engine.
+Not only is there the DEEP Framework itself, but there's also a "microapp" store at [www.deep.mg](www.deep.mg) where developers can buy and sell small pieces of functionality, like a shopping cart or recommendation engine.
 It's still early days for their marketplace, but in the future it could enable developers to build full applications with relatively little code.

 ### The Interview